 Overview Personal tax VAT, GST and trade Business tax Links and resources New Brunswick WorkSafeNB premiums - Deferral of WorkSafeNB assessment premiums related to payroll for February, March and April until June 2020 without interest charges.
 Property tax - The deadline to request a property assessment review has been extended by 30 days, until 1 May 2020.
 Although business property taxes must be paid by 31 May 2020, late penalties will be reviewed on a case-by-case basis to see if the penalty can be waived due to undue financial challenges, such as having to close a business due to COVID-19.
 Gasoline, motive fuel, and carbon emitting product taxes - Contrary to what was previously instructed, retailers are no longer required to file a Tax Remittance Form (GMF-02) by 30 April 2020, nor remit the difference between New Brunswick's new carbon emitting product tax due and the reduction in the gasoline and motive fuel taxes on the inventory they held at 12h01 a.m. on 1 April 2020.
 For retailers that have not filed Form GMF-02, they may instead apply for the refund of the tax difference between the reduction in the gasoline and motive fuel taxes on the inventory they held at 12h01 a.m. on 1 April 2020.
-For retailers that have not filed Form GMF-02, they may instead apply for the refund of the tax difference between the reduction in the gasoline and motive fuel taxes and the carbon emitting product tax increase (i.e., from the federal backstop carbon tax to New Brunswick's carbon emitting product tax) on that inventory, by completing Form GMF-03, Gasoline, Motive Fuel and Carbon Emitting Products Retailer Tax Refund: Inventory Report, by 15 May 2020.
-Gasoline, motive fuel, and carbon emitting product tax licences extended - Retailer licences previously valid until 30 June 2020.
-Gasoline, motive fuel, and carbon emitting product tax licences extended - Retailer licences previously valid until 30 June 2020.
-Deferral of certain budget measures - Measures announced in the 2020 New Brunswick budget (tabled on 10 March 2020) to r EY materials EY Tax Alert 2020 Issue No. 19 - Economic assistance available in Atlantic provinces Government materials WorkSafeNB - Deferral of premium payments New Brunswick - COVID-19 Guidance for Businesses New Brunswick - Notice to all Gasoline, Motive Fuel and Carbon Emitting Product Retailers: Refund New Brunswick Finance and Treasury Board - Business Property Tax Penalty Relief Program Notice to Tobacco Retailers (TTN: 420) Notice to Gasoline, Motive Fuel and Carbon Emitting Product Retailers (TTN: 423) New Brunswick News Release re.
+For retailers that have not filed Form GMF-03, they may instead apply for the refund of the tax difference between the reduction in the gasoline and motive fuel and carbon emitting product scarbon emitting product tax) on that inventory, by completing Form GMF-03, Gasoline, Motive Fuel and Carbon Emitting Products Retailer Tax Refund: Inventory Report, by 15 May 2020.
+Tobacco tax licences extended - Retailer licences previously valid until 31 May 2020 will remain valid until 30 June 2020.
+Deferral of certain budget measures - Measures announced in the 2020 New Brunswick budget (tabled on 10 March 2020) to reduce the provincial property tax rate on non-owner-occupied residential properties and on non-residential properties, both over a four-year period and starting in the 2021 taxation year, will be deferred.
+EY materials EY Tax Alert 2020 Issue No. 19 - Economic assistance available in Atlantic provinces Government materials WorkSafeNB - Deferral of premium payments New Brunswick - COVID-19 Guidance for Businesses New Brunswick - Notice to all Gasoline, Motive Fuel and Carbon Emitting Product Retailers: Refund New Brunswick Finance and Treasury Board - Business Property Tax Penalty Relief Program Notice to Tobacco Retailers (TTN: 420) Notice to Gasoline, Motive Fue and Carbon Emitting Product Retailers (TTN: 423) New Brunswick News Release re.
 Deferral of provincial property tax rate reduction